luk3b0l/UniMarksCalculator/README.md

 1. Project Description
 2. System Look
 3. The Repository
+4. What Went Wrong
+5. What I Have Learned
-4. Future Development
+6. Future Development
-5. Help
+7. Help

 ## 1. Project Description
+<b>Date of the project: 10/2017   </b>

 This program helps to calculate student's marks.
 It also shows how far the student is from their goal (1st, 2nd).

 NOTE: The project is under construction.